 Permissions for Configuration Migration

-Whether a user is entitled to perform configuration migration is determined by having Server Configuration Management permission; this permission has two sub-permissions: Export Server Configuration and Import Server Configuration (see Groups permissions for further information on permissions).
-These permissions are of higher priority than permissions related to a particular migrated item type - so even if the user does not have a permission e.g. to list server's schedules, with Export Server Configuration he will be allowed to export all of defined schedules.
+Whether a user is entitled to perform a configuration migration is determined by Server Configuration Management permission; this permission has two sub-permissions: Export Server Configuration and Import Server Configuration (see Groups permissions for further information on permissions).
+These permissions are of higher priority than permissions related to a particular migrated item type - so even if the user does not have a permission, for example to list Server's schedules, with Export Server Configuration he will be allowed to export all of defined schedules.
 The same is true for adding and changing items with the Import Server Configuration permission.